 Bergström, Maria, Karin Svedberg Helgesson and Ulrika Mörth (2011) ‘A New Role for For-Profit Actors?
 The Case of Anti-Money Laundering and Risk Management’, Journal of Common Market Studies, Vol. 49, No. 5, pp. 1043-1064.http://onlinelibrary.wiley.com/doi/10.1111/j.1468-5965.2010.02167.x/full

 Please also refer to the "Publications" document, and the links on the right.

-Irene Popoli, Department of Management and Organization, SSE (Co-advisor)
+Irene Popoli, Department of Management and Organization, SSE (Co-supervisor)

-Johanna Rein, Department of Business Studies, Uppsala University (Co-advisor) http://www.fek.uu.se/institutionen/person.asp?personId=2104
+Johanna Rein, Department of Business Studies, Uppsala University (Co-supervisor) http://www.fek.uu.se/institutionen/person.asp?personId=2104

 Course Director, Decision Theory (742).